Ghaida-jaaisa/DataCamp_Deadlines/README.md

 ## Note
 ``
-This project is based on an existing template created by Rasheed-Al-Qobbaj .
+This project is based on an existing template created by **Rasheed-Al-Qobbaj** .

-It has been modified and optimized by me for academic purposes at Arab American University.
+It has been modified and customized by me for academic purposes at **Arab American University**.
 ``